bmeck/I-D/javascript-mjs/draft.md

 ## Charset Parameter

 The charset parameter provides a means to specify the character encoding scheme of binary source text.
-Its value MUST match the mime-charset production defined in {{RFC2978}}, section 2.3, and SHOULD be a registered charset {{CHARSETS}}.
-An illegal value is a value that does not match that production.
+Its value SHOULD be a registered charset {{CHARSETS}}, and is considered valid if it matches the mime-charset production defined in {{RFC2978}}, section 2.3.

 The charset parameter is only used when processing a Script goal source; Module goal sources MUST always be processed as UTF-8.